Text of TeleFinder Chat from Thursday, July 30, 1998 6 PM PDT.

 Daniel O'Leary: JD.
 Does your firewall block AppleShare?

-Bob Nunn: Well I get a local guy to come in after hours and
+Bob Nunn: Well I get a local guy to come in after hours and fix things.

 Jim DeHaven: says something about no return address